CityOfLosAngeles/mds-dev/README.md

 Code to generate and fill a psql server with data (real or fake).

-## equity
+## processing

-Code to calculate equity measures and fill a psql table with them.
+Code to process data once obtained.
+Currently verifies equity measurements.

 ## visualize